Notre Dame–USC football rivalry: 2020s

 The #21 ranked Fighting Irish welcomed an undefeated and #10 ranked USC to Indiana for the team's first home game of the rivalry under Marcus Freeman.
 The Irish had previously suffered loses to Ohio State and Louisville.
 In the end, Notre Dame's defense would be too much for USC.
-Xavier Watts intercepted Caleb Williams twice, along with recovering a fumble which Watts returned for a touchdown.
+Xavier Watts intercepted Caleb Williams twice, along with recovering a fumble that Watts returned for a touchdown.
 Williams threw one additional interception, and in total the team turned the ball over five times.
 A late touchdown by the Trojans put the game back within reach, but the Irish quickly responded with a 99-yard return for a touchdown on the kickoff.
 This was the 5th consecutive loss for USC at Notre Dame Stadium.

+Pause and future

+The two schools failed to reach an agreement on future games after the 2025 season, largely due to disagreements over the timing of the game during the season.
+USC had reportedly sought for the game to be played in the early weeks of the season, a time when most other schools typically schedule non-conference opponents.
+The schools agreed to resume the games starting in the 2030 NCAA football season through the 2033 season with games being played in Week 1 in year 2030 and 2031 and Week 1, 2 or 3 in year 2032 and 2033.